Reviews You Can Rely On

 Dyson V15 Detect photo comparison Bissell Cleanview XR photo comparison

-The Dyson V15's soft fluffy brush polished the floors as it suck up all the matrial we put down in our test.
+The Dyson V15's soft fluffy brush polished the floors as it suck up all the material we put down in our test.
 The Bissell continued to have clogging issues.

 While the Dyson's laser head sounds gimmicky and certainly isn't required to get a good clean, it did make achieving that clean much easier, perhaps even fun, and helps guarantee that you have banished every dust mote from the flooring.

-As a self-proclaimed neat freak, the laser really scratched the itch for tidy perfection.
+As self-proclaimed neat freaks, the laser really scratched the itch for tidy perfection.
 All of the cordless vacuums feature LED lights that help you see the dirt on your floor.
 However, the low angle of the laser was a much more effective visualizer than the standard lights.

-While you're limited by the smaller dustbin of the Dyson V12 this model still comes with the Fluffy Optic head and a motorized attachment, great for upholstery cleaning, making this a great “budget Dyson” pick for someone with a small space and lots of hard flooring.
+While you're limited by the smaller dustbin of the Dyson V12, this model still comes with the Fluffy Optic head and a motorized attachment, making it great for upholstery cleaning.
+This makes it a great “mid-range Dyson” pick for someone with a small space and lots of hard flooring.
+On the other side of the spectrum is the Dyson Gen5outsize, which has a massive canister that can last you multiple cleans before needing to be dumped.
+Plus, it picks up 99% of debris on hardwood.

 Before Testing After Testing